 It should be noted that you must attend and present your project at both the LVAIC psychology conference and the CCC Health and Wellness conference to pass this course.
-Failure to do so at both conferences will lead to an automatic failure of this course.
+Failure to do so at both conferences will lead to an automatic failure (grade of F) of this course.